When it comes to the Internet of Things (IoT), the industrial

 It’s always best to select a device whose performance is appropriately matched to your application.
 Industrial applications can include sensors monitoring critical conditions, like the capacity or internal pressure of a fuel storage tank.
 In those cases, users often require an alert if anything goes wrong.
 Such relatively static systems often require relatively minimal bandwidth.

 A router with Cat 1 or even Cat M1 may be sufficient for this type of application.
-However, if the application involves more dynamic processes involving additional data, then Cat 4 or Cat 6, which is available on Digi WR31 models, may be what’s needed.
+However, if the application involves more dynamic processes involving additional data, then Cat 4 or Cat 7, which are available on Digi IX30 models, may be what you need.
 So, it’s important to consider both the data plan and the router’s performance for the bandwidth your application needs.

 Flexibility and Future Proofing with Digi CORE Plugin